 Non-Guaranteed Elements Opinion (if applicable)

-Procedure #6 assists the analyst in determining that a qualified actuary prepared the non-guaranteed elements opinion.
+Procedure #6.
+Determine that a qualified actuary prepared the non-guaranteed elements opinion.

-Procedures #6b and #6c assist the analyst in reviewing the non-guaranteed elements opinion in order to determine that the insurer’s reserves were determined in a manner that considered the non-guaranteed elements for individual life and annuities policies.
+Procedures #6b and #6c.
+Review the non-guaranteed elements opinion in order to determine that the insurer’s reserves were determined in a manner that considered the non-guaranteed elements for individual life and annuities policies.

-Discussion of the Reserve Risk Assessment Repository
+General Guidance

 The Annual Reserve Risk Assessment Procedures are designed to identify potential areas of concern to the analyst.
 While the underlying actuarial techniques relating to life reserves are quite complicated, the analyst should remember that there are two basic objectives regarding life reserves.
 The first objective is that the insurer’s life reserves are calculated using the appropriate valuation methodology (formula or principle-based), and the second objective is that the insurer’s assets are adequate to support the future policy obligations.
 To meet the first objective, reserves for policies and contracts subject to the formula-based valuation methodology, including the formula reserves required by VM-20, should be calculated in accordance with the minimum formula statutory valuation standards, using the appropriate valuation assumptions and valuation methods.
 For policies and contracts subject to a principle-based valuation methodology, in addition to the formula reserves, reserves should be calculated in accordance with the principle-based valuation requirements of VM-20.

-Instructions for Using the Reserving Risk Repository

-The reserve risk repository is a list of possible quantitative and qualitative data, benchmarks, and procedures from which the analyst or actuary may select to use in his/her review of reserving risk.
-Analysts are not expected to respond to all procedures, data or benchmark results listed in the repository.
-Rather, analysts and supervisors should use their expertise, knowledge of the insurer and professional judgement to tailor the analysis to address the specific risks of the insurer and document completion of the analysis.
+To assess reserve risk consider the quantitative and qualitative data, benchmarks, and procedures in this chapter. .
 The repository is not an all-inclusive list of possible procedures.
 Therefore, risks identified for which no procedure is available should be analyzed by the state insurance department based on the nature and scope of the risk.

-In using procedures in the repository, the analyst should review the results in conjunction with the Supervisory Plan and Insurer Profile Summary and the prior period analysis.
-The Insurer Profile Summary may be updated periodically to include information on policy forms sold in a state other than the state of domicile when a similar form is not used in the state of domicile.
-Communication with the company is important.
-Communication and/or coordination with other internal departments are a critical step in the overall risk assessment process and are a crucial consideration in the review of certain procedures in the repository.
+The placement of the following data and procedures in the reserving risk repository is based on “best fit.”
+Analysts should use their professional judgement in categorizing risks when documenting financial determinations of the analysis.
+Key insurance operations/activities or lines of business, for example, may have related risks addressed in different risk categories.
+Therefore, the analyst may need to review other risks in conjunction with reserves.
+For example:

+Reserves are also addressed in the Actuarial Opinion Worksheet.

+Separate Accounts are also addressed in the Operations and Liquidity Risks.

+Surrender activity is also addressed in the Liquidity Risk.

+In conducting your analysis, utilize available tools in iSite+ such as financial profile reports, dashboards, investment snapshots, jumpstart reports, and other industry aggregated analysis.
+Consider also external tools such as rating agency reports, industry reports, and publicly available insurer information.

+Analysts are not expected to document every procedure, data or benchmark result.
+Rather, analysts and supervisors should use their expertise, knowledge of the insurer and professional judgement to tailor the analysis to address the specific risks of the insurer and document the applicable details within the analysis.

+Results of risk analysis should be documented in the Section III: Risk Assessment of the insurer.
+Documentation of the risk assessment analysis should be sufficiently robust to explain the risks and reflect the strengths and weaknesses of the insurer.

+Analyst should complete their reserve risk assessment in conjunction with:

+A review of the Supervisory Plan and Insurer Profile Summary and the prior period analysis.

+Communication with the company.

+Communication and/or coordination with other internal departments.

-The analyst should also consider the health entity’s corporate governance which includes the assessment of the risk environment facing the health entity in order to identify current or prospective solvency risks, oversight provided by the board of directors and the effectiveness of management, including the code of conduct established by the board.
+The analyst should also consider the insurer’s corporate governance which includes the assessment of the risk environment facing the insurer in order to identify current or prospective solvency risks, oversight provided by the board of directors and the effectiveness of management, including the code of conduct established by the board.